pnp/PnP-Tools/Solutions/SharePoint.PermissiveFile.Scanner/README.md

 You can download the tool from here:
  - [Permissive file scanner for SharePoint Online](https://github.com/SharePoint/PnP-Tools/blob/master/Solutions/SharePoint.PermissiveFile.Scanner/Releases/SharePoint.PermissiveFile.Scanner%20v1.0.zip?raw=true)

-Once you've downloaded the tool (or alternatively you can also compile it yourself using Visual Studio) you have a folder containing the tool **SharePoint.PermissiveFile.Scanner.exe**.
+Once you've downloaded the tool you have a folder containing the tool **SharePoint.PermissiveFile.Scanner.exe**.
 Start a (PowerShell) command prompt and navigate to that folder so that you can use the tool.

+> Note:
+> If you want to compile the tool yourself you'll also need to have the SharePoint.Scanning solution available as this tools depends on the SharePoint Scanner framework to compile.

 ## Using the scanner for SharePoint Online ##
 Since this tool needs to be able to scan all site collections it's recommended to use an app-only principal with tenant scoped permissions for the scan.
 This approach will ensure the tool has access, if you use an account (e.g. your SharePoint tenant admin account) then the tool can only access the sites where this user also has access.
 You can either use a an Azure AD application or a SharePoint app principal: